hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="tokencreateorphan"></a>
 # **TokenCreateOrphan**

-> void TokenCreateOrphan (TokenCreateOrphanRequest tokenCreateOrphanRequest, string format = default(string), TimeSpan? wrapTTL = null)
+> void TokenCreateOrphan (TokenCreateOrphanRequest tokenCreateOrphanRequest, TimeSpan? wrapTTL = null)

 The token create path is used to create new orphan tokens.